dpremy/dot-git/README.md

 ## Purpose

 This repository contains the dotfile and config I use with git.
-It is desinged to work with [GNU stow](https://www.gnu.org/software/stow/), but can easily be used without it.
+It is designed to work with [GNU stow](https://www.gnu.org/software/stow/), but can easily be used without it.

 ## Installation